MaslowCommunityGarden/Maslow-kits-for-sale-soon./README.md

-# Maslow Full kit + Latest v1.4 shield + Automated Z-axis.
+# Maslow Complete kit + Latest v1.4 shield + Automated Z-axis.

 In stock now, all you need to start projects today!